jessekelly881/effect-schema-compilers/README.md

 ## Semigroup

-Generates a semigroup from the provided Schema.
+Generates a [Semigroup](https://effect-ts.github.io/data/modules/typeclass/Semigroup.ts.html) from the provided Schema.
 The default Semigroup.last is used which simply overrides the previous value.

 ```ts
 import * as S from "@effect/schema/Schema";